Prag8855/aab/content/guides/best-bank-germany.md

 In my opinion, N26 is the most expat-friendly German bank.
 I use them since 2016.
 They let you open an account quickly, without an *[[Anmeldung]]*.
 They speak English, French, German, Italian and Spanish.

 Their basic account **covers all your basic needs**: no monthly fees, free ATM withdrawals, multiple languages, a German [[IBAN]] and a solid mobile banking experience.
-I recommend N26 because I use it since 2016.

 The biggest disadvantage: [the required documents](/out/n26-supported-passports).
 Depending on your nationality, you might need a plastic [residence permit](/glossary/Aufenthaltstitel) that's valid for 1 year.
 This is a problem for some recent immigrants.